retaLazyCodes/automatic-subs-translator/README.md

 ```$ node index.js --track=4```

 *This takes the track with the id=4 (by default 2) of the mkv video and extract it as srt file*

+Note: *The track with the id=0 corresponds to video track*

 ## Contact